 While there is no magic list that tells you all of the papers that the Department of Labor allows for Labor Certification ads, there are some specific guidelines that you will want to keep in mind when determining where your ad must go, if you choose not to use a Agency.
-All labor certification advertising must be placed in compliance with department of labor laws which can get pretty confusing even for the professionals.
+All labor certification advertising must be placed in compliance with Department of Labor laws.
+However some of these rules are pretty confusing even for the professionals.

-First and foremost, all labor certification ads must but placed in two consecutive Sundays placements that is in a newspaper of general circulation.
+First and foremost, all labor certification ads must but placed in two consecutive Sundays placements.
+In a newspaper of general circulation.
 If no Sunday edition if available then the Newspaper of the widest circulation in that geographic area of intended employment.
 The labor certification ad must also run between 30 days and 180 days prior to application filing.
 Employers must also submit submit additional documentation showing proof that the ads ran as specified.